inductiva/inductiva/tutorials/pinns/heat-4-neurosolver.md

 [[1]](https://arxiv.org/abs/2111.01008) A great introduction to HyperPINNs! \
 [2] More information about the PINN loss and nodes in [Heat #2]({% post_url 2022-03-21-heat-2-PINN %}).

-## Credits & Thanks

-We thank our Inductiva pals — Manuel Madeira (main author), David Carvalho (editor and co-author), Fábio Cruz (technical editor and reviewer).

-### From us at Inductiva, it has been a hot ride.